 Duty suspension schemes

 Special rules apply in some cases.
 The point of free circulation may be deferred when placing goods under customs warehousing, Inward Processing (IP), and other duty relief procedures that may benefit traders.
-For more detailed information, see our guide on importing your goods from outside the EU.
+Read more about importing your goods from outside the EU.

 Sometimes, as the result of a European Commission regulation, HM Revenue & Customs (HMRC) officers may suspect that goods may be subject to anti-dumping or countervailing duty, but need to investigate further.
-See the page in this guide on undertakings and circumvention.
+Read more about undertakings and circumvention.